jflinchbaugh/srcc-slide-server/README.md

 - Setup the desktop environment to autostart `bb slide-server.bb 'Event Room'` upon login.
 - Once configured, set the Raspberry Pi to use an Overlay FS, so it can always be reliably started into a known state after a power-outageb.
+- The `screens.html` can search a subnet from the browser for slide servers.